Now in early access

 A contractual capacity floor.

-If delivered throughput falls below the floor, a derate credit is issued and a credit facility funds replacement modules sourced through EcoVerse.
-The host keeps a service contract — not a chemistry-and-cycle research project — and inherits the bound warranty when an insurer signs the binder.
+If delivered throughput falls below the warranted level, the warranty pays a derate credit and a credit facility steps in to fund replacement.
+The host keeps a service contract, not a chemistry-and-cycle research project.

 For capital